What to Know Before Surgery

 Rotator cuff repair is not about rushing back to activity.
 It’s about giving your shoulder the time and support it needs to heal well.
 With the right expectations, preparation, and guidance, recovery becomes less intimidating and far more manageable.

 Feeling overwhelmed about rotator cuff repair recovery?
-For step-by-step preparation and recovery education specific to rotator cuff repair, the RCR Preparation Guide offers a more detailed roadmap.
+For step-by-step preparation and recovery education specific to rotator cuff repair, the Rotator Cuff Repair Post Op Bundle offers a more detailed roadmap.

 Not sure what to expect after surgery?